timm/misc/gawk/peek/docs/col.md

 -----------------------------------------------

-## Sym
-Summaries of columns of symbols.
+## Summaries of columns of symbols.

 ### Sym
 Constructor for summary of symbolic columns.